MINISTER: THE REV. EMILY C. COOKE, MDIV

 “My other big passion in ministry is pastoral care; I spent a lot of time working in hospital chaplaincy, particularly mental health, and I believe that caring for everyone, especially those who are suffering or going through difficulties in life, is how we truly worship God.”

-Rev. David married his husband Christopher in 2013.
+Rev. Emily married her husband Christopher in 2013.
 They have 2 furry babies (cats), named Monk and Bear.
-His hobbies include hiking, music (he sings and plays the guitar, viola, and piano), snowboarding, and Dungeons & Dragons (where his favourite class is, naturally, the Cleric).
+Her hobbies include hiking, music (she sings and plays the guitar, viola, and piano), snowboarding, and Dungeons & Dragons (where her favourite class is, naturally, the Cleric).

 MUSICIAN: NAZLI BOSTANDOUST